kvnyng/insta-plus-plus/README.md

 When compiling any code using the `CameraSDK` library, ensure `Run with root privilages` is turned on.
 The CameraSDK requires sudo to operate due to an IO permissions issue.
 If this is not checked, then any script searching to connect will return `"No camera found"`.

 ![](docs/images/run-with-root-privileges.png)

+### Dependencies
+// ADD IN STUFF ABOUT OmniCV once it works!